Georgia Medicaid program with work requirement has enrolled only 1,343 residents in 3 months

-ATLANTA — (AP) — Georgia Gov. Brian Kemp's new health plan for low-income adults has enrolled only 1,343 people through the end of September about three months after launching, The Atlanta Journal-Constitution reports.
+ATLANTA — Georgia Gov. Brian Kemp’s new health plan for low-income adults has enrolled only 1,343 people through the end of September about three months after launching, The Atlanta Journal-Constitution reports.

 The Georgia Department of Community Health has projected up to 100,000 people could eventually benefit from Georgia Pathways to Coverage.
 But the nation’s only Medicaid program that makes recipients meet a work requirement is off to a very slow start.